Arpit1286/CleanGSOD/README.md

 # CleanGSOD
-Mapper only Job to clean the Global Summary of the Day Data obtained from NCDC There might be a few problems with dependencies in this initial commit.
-Will keeo it updated as I am working on it
+Mapreduce Mapper only Job to remove the headers from Global Summary of the Day Data obtained from NCDC Example of a Mapper only job to perform operations on the HDFS data.
+Few of the dependencies are causing problems, just make sure to use correct maven repos.
+The code itself is working fine.